rushingfox/2D-Ising-Model-by-MCMC/README.md

 ## Maybe the most interesting point for CS majors

-See *FIFO working better for cluster growing mechanism: we could give a rough proof* in the report
+See *3.1.4 FIFO working better for cluster growing mechanism: we could give a rough proof* in the report